Modeling Spatial Extremal Dependence of Precipitation Using Distributional Neural Networks: Introduction

-In comparison to most of the previous methods, our approach has the advantage that it gives access to the full parameter distribution, thus requiring no additional steps for assessing the parameter uncertainty.
-Furthermore, we extend the estimation procedure to directly estimating the extremal coefficient function, which is an important tool to analyze the dependence structure across the spatial extremes.
 The remainder of this article is organized as follows.
-Section \ref{sec:method} outlines the theory regarding max-stable processes, as well as theoretical background on our approach.
-Section \ref{sec:simulation} entails the specific implementation of the approach, evaluation metrics and extensive results of simulation studies, as well as additional robustness checks.
-Section \ref{sec:application} illustrates how the approach can be applied to a real data scenario, by estimating the dependence structure of precipitation extremes across Western Germany, while Section \ref{sec:discussion} concludes and future research is outlined.
+The precipitation data is presented in Section~\ref{sec:data}.
+Section~\ref{sec:method} outlines the theory regarding max-stable processes, as well as the theoretical background of our approach.
+Section~\ref{sec:simulation} entails the specific implementation of the neural network, evaluation metrics and results of simulation studies, as well as additional robustness checks.
+In Section~\ref{sec:application} we apply our method to the described precipitation data to model extreme precipitation in two different regions of Germany.
+A final discussion is given in Section~\ref{sec:discussion}.